 5. Join groups that interest you: Finding your tribe will require a plan of action and a well-thought-out strategy.
 Although you can meet people who feel like they are part of your tribe in random places such as social gatherings, cafes, bookstores and supermarkets, you can increase your odds of meeting them if you go to the right places.
 Make a list of your hobbies, interests and causes that ignite your passions and then join classes, groups, workshops or organizations that are related to them.
 Chances are high that you’ll meet like-minded folks who share your value system and have a similar worldview as you do.
 When you meet these individuals who you hope could become part of your tribe, take the initiative to invite them to your inner circle.
 Get creative about how you’ll stay in touch with them but make it a point to connect with your tribe and plan activities together.

 Renowned business expert Jim Rohn once said that you’re the average of the five people that you most associate with.
 This implies that your success depends a lot on who you spend time with.
-By forming ties with your tribe, you’ll not only stimulate your own spiritual evolution but the elevation of global consciousness through the love and inspiration.
+By forming ties with your tribe, you’ll not only stimulate your own spiritual evolution but the elevation of global consciousness.

 All my best on your journey,